TomLadek/adventure/README.md

 This project is licensed under the MIT license.

-It contains software that is also MIT licensed: the [PhotoSwipe](https://github.com/dimsemenov/PhotoSwipe) gallery and a modified and extendended version of the [fullPageScrollPureJS](https://github.com/amendoa/fullPageScrollPureJS) library.
+It contains software that is also MIT licensed: [PhotoSwipe](https://github.com/dimsemenov/PhotoSwipe), [Tippy.js](https://github.com/atomiks/tippyjs) and [Tiptap](https://github.com/ueberdosis/tiptap).
+Full page scrolling is building on code originally published as [fullPageScrollPureJS](https://github.com/amendoa/fullPageScrollPureJS).

 ----------